The U.S. Armed Forces prepares recruits for handling a pistol or rifle through different means.

 Then, new military personnel get the opportunity to qualify and compete throughout the marksmanship courses.

-Keep in mind that you do not need to successfully complete the M-16 and M-4 training to become enlisted in the Navy.
+Keep in mind that you do not need to successfully complete the M-16 and M-4 training to graduate from basic training.

 Those that qualify for weapons distinction within the military branch are authorized to wear one of the two decorations (separate for pistol and rifle qualifications).